 21st July 2016: Maps have been used historically to portray the world as a wholesome playground of countries, demarcating geographies, boundaries, size and distance.
 If we were to trace our way back to the time the first maps were drawn out, we would go as far back as 150 AD, combining geometry, math, sketching and some fabric.
 These ‘visuals of what the world looked like’ were used for a few centuries and were fairly distorted.

-As travel became relatively easier and movement became more free, maps evolved; as did exchange of goods, knowledge, and hence supremacy owing to the aforementioned.
+As travel became relatively easier and movement became freer, maps evolved; as did the exchange of goods, knowledge, and hence supremacy owing to the aforementioned.
 With power came the need and urge for domination and therein lay the seeds of creating illusions of power.

-Present day context, and the story is more interesting.
+Take the present day context, and the story is more interesting.
 My erudite colleague Khusdeep Malhotra, who is a GIS (Geographic Information Systems) specialist, asked me to sketch out a world map as an exercise.
 I did so.
-80 seconds later she tells me- I hope you know that map is a lie.
+80 seconds later she tells me- I hope you know that the map is a lie.
 I did not understand.

-The distances and sizes we see are disproportionate and leads us to question why Geographers haven’t revised what the world considers accurate.
-Well, among other things, its power play!
-If the West has been the seat of power in the course of our lifetimes and possibly that of our fathers, than the world order as such has changed little.
+The distances and sizes we see are disproportionate and leads us to question why geographers haven’t revised what the world considers accurate.
+Well, among other things, it is power play!
+If the West has been the seat of power in the course of our lifetimes and possibly that of our fathers, then the world order as such has changed little.
 Think about why the south is at the bottom and the north on top for a moment.
 Countries and continents in the South have never dominated the world.
-But the worldview form their standpoint could just as well turn the map upside down.
+But the worldview forms their standpoint could just as well turn the map upside down.
 How we view the world today is a function of the documentation that has survived, again, largely controlled by the elites and the monarchies that ruled.